natalieagus/50005/docs/Problem Set/05-deadlock.md

 > * A safe state guarantees at least one execution order where all processes can finish.
 > * An unsafe state does *not* guarantee deadlock but makes it *possible*.
 > * Holding resources without a guaranteed finish path creates future risk.
-> * The number of requested units doesn't determine safety — the global state does.
+> * The number of requested units doesn't determine safety.
+The global state does.

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>